This week on Discover Nature, get outside and enjoy a show of fall foliage, fruits, fungi, and flowers.

 Fall color in Missouri’s trees has been off to a slow start, with much green remaining on the landscape.
 But, with cooler temperatures and waning daylight hours, chlorophyll – the compound that makes leaves green – is breaking down, revealing pigments that have been hidden all summer.

-In central Missouri, mulberries, maples, elms and sycamores are taking on vibrant shades of red, orange and yellow, while dogwoods show off a muted purple.
+In central Missouri, mulberries, maples, elms, and sycamores are taking on vibrant shades of red, orange, and yellow.
+Many persimmons have already lost their leaves, revealing abundant, orange fruits hanging on bare twigs.

-Among the mosaic of colors, keep an eye out for a fall forage of persimmons and mushrooms like puff balls and chicken-of-the woods.
+Among the mosaic of colors, keep an eye out for late-season wildflowers, such as asters and goldenrod, bright green mosses and lichens, and a fall forage of fruits, nuts, and mushrooms like puff balls and chicken-of-the-woods.

 Exercise caution when spending time in nature this fall, as colder weather moves in and hunters share more of our natural areas.
 But don’t miss out on one of the most beautiful seasons for a nature hike or fall float trip in Missouri.